 > treated as an image, as a nested browsing context, or as an external

 > resource to be processed by a plugin."

-> it is not an image or nested browsing context?
-Why not leave that
+> not an image or nested browsing context?
+Why not leave that decision up to

 More information about the whatwg